carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 #### Text Prediction

 Text prediction attempts to predict future text inputs from a user based on previous text inputs.
 Predictive text is used in search engines and also on smartphones to help correct inputs and speed up the process of text input.

+## Context for Digital Humanists

+The humanities involves a wide variety of fields.
+Each of those fields brings a variety of research interests and methods to focus on a wide variety of questions.

+These methods are not infallible or without bias.
+They are simply another tool you can use to analyze texts and should be critically considered in the same way any other tool would be.
+The goal of this workshop is not to replace or discredit existing humanist methods, but to help humanists learn new tools to help them accomplish their research.

 ## The Interpretive Loop